solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 Error: failed to send transaction: Transaction simulation failed: Error processing Instruction 0: incorrect program id for instruction
 ```

-The reason for this error is that we're attempting to use the mainnet USDC mint
+This error is because we're attempting to use the mainnet USDC mint address (as
-address (as hard-coded in the `lib.rs` file of the program), but that mint
+hard-coded in the `lib.rs` file of the program), but that mint doesn't exist in
-doesn't exist in the local environment.
+the local environment.

-#### 3. Adding a `local-testing` feature
+### 3. Adding a `local-testing` feature

-To fix this, we need a mint we can use locally _and_ hard-code into the program.
+We need a mint we can use locally _and_ hard-code into the program to fix this.
 Since the local environment is reset often during testing, you'll need to store
 a keypair that you can use to recreate the same mint address every time.

-Additionally, you don't want to have to change the hard-coded address between
+Additionally, you don't want to change the hard-coded address between local and
-local and mainnet builds since that could introduce human error (and is just
+mainnet builds since that could introduce human error (and is just annoying).
+So
-annoying).
-So we'll create a `local-testing` feature that, when enabled, will
+we'll create a `local-testing` feature that, when enabled, will make the program
-make the program use our local mint but otherwise use the production USDC mint.
+use our local mint but otherwise use the production USDC mint.

 Generate a new keypair by running `solana-keygen grind`.
 Run the following
 command to generate a keypair with a public key that begins with "env".